Russian philosophy: Ostrog School

-An important role in the formation of Russian philosophy was played by the Ostrog School, founded by Prince Konstantin Ostrozhsky in his domain in Ostrog in order to strengthen the Orthodox faith and improve the quality of the work of the Orthodox clergy in polemics with the Uniates.
+An important role in the formation of Russian philosophy was played by the Ostrog School, founded by Prince Konstantin Ostrozhsky in his domain in Ostrog to strengthen the Orthodox faith and improve the quality of the work of the Orthodox clergy in polemics with the Uniates.
 In the Ostrog School, much attention was paid to the study of languages: Ancient Greek, Latin and Old Church Slavonic.
 There was a printing house at the school, in which Ivan Fedorov and Pyotr Timofeev served.
 Prince Andrey Kurbsky also took part in the development of the school.
 Along with theological literature, scholastic philosophy was studied at the Ostrog School.
 So Vitaly Dubensky compiled the florilegia "Dioptra, or the Mirror and the Reflection of Human Life in the Next World" in the Univ Monastery.
 Among the graduates of the academy were: the author of "Grammar" Melety Smotritsky (son of the first rector), archimandrite of the Kiev–Pechersk Lavra, the founder of the Lavra Printing House Yelisey Pletenetsky, polemicist writer, philosopher, author of "Apocrisis" Christopher Filalet and many others.
-The activities of the Ostrog School predetermined the orientation of philosophical and theological courses at the Kiev–Mogila and Moscow Slavic–Greek–Latin academies.
+The activities of the Ostrog School predetermined the orientation of philosophical and theological courses at the Kyiv–Mohyla and Moscow Slavic–Greek–Latin academies.